Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Chicha is made in pretty much the same way as malted beer.
 The maize is germinated and the malt sugar extracted.
 This ‘wort’ is then boiled and fermented for a few days, often in enormous clay vats, stirred occasionally.

 Every chicheria has a different process.
 Some add sugar to aid fermentation; others get people to chew the corn and spit it into the water.
-Some makers chew the maize and form small balls of chewed maize that are then dried and used to ferment the chicha.
+Some makers chew the maize into small balls, which are then dried and used to ferment the chicha.

-When ready to serve, the chicha is sieved to get rid of any corn from the liquid.
+When ready to serve, the chicha is sieved to remove any corn from the liquid.

 Most chichas are yellow, and the alcoholic content, while not usually strong, can undoubtedly be felt.

-For non-drinkers, there is the purple Chicha Morada, non-fermented and made from purple maize.
+For non-drinkers, there is purple Chicha Morada, a non-fermented drink made from purple maize.
 It's common to be served with meals in local restaurants.

 Chicha making will be followed by a private gourmet picnic lunch prepared by our chef.
 It will feature local organic produce, including some of the farm's crops.
-Enjoy a leisurely lunch outside while enjoying splendid views over the Sacred Valley.
+Enjoy a leisurely lunch outside, taking in splendid views over the Sacred Valley.

 Urubamba market

 After lunch, we go to the local market in Urubamba.
-Here we see local families selling fruits, vegetables, flowers, and natural medicinal plants.
+Here, local families sell fruits, vegetables, flowers, and natural medicinal plants.
 Your guide shows you the market.
 You can taste Peruvian fruits and foods such as passion fruit, lucuma, and chirimoya.

 Pisac market and ruins